CsoundQt/csoundqt.github.io/content/pages/contribute.md

 Contribute to improve the code, examples or design
 ------------------

-CsoundQt's sources are hosted in github.
+CsoundQt's sources are hosted in **[Github](https://github.com/CsoundQt/CsoundQt)**.
+Since version 0.9.2 the latest stable release is kept in ***master*** branch, the newest modifications and fixes in ***develop*** branch.
+To contribute to the development, please check out the *develop* branch.
+In Github you cans select the branch from menu (*Branch: master/develop*), in your computer use command

+    $ git checkout -b develop origin/develop

+to activate the develop branch firt time.
+To change between the branches use command *git checkout <branchname \>*

+    $ git checkout develop # or: git checkout master

 If you would like to add an example, correct some mistakes or work on improving or extending the source code, the best way is **forking the repository and making pull requests**:

 1)Sign up or sign in to **Github**: <https://github.com/>